toybreaker/beyondcittastudi/tips/tips.md

 - Quickly save other people photos while browsing.
   Download [this Chrome extension](https://chrome.google.com/webstore/detail/instagram-image-downloade/camemifjemdmbcdfeoehdppgdlnpapfa) or this [other one](https://chrome.google.com/webstore/detail/dinstagram/neppgmfjfhgdcbophaohghbgmfbinanl).
-  _Note:_ You need to be logged in Instagram for it to work.
+  _Note:_ Go to Instagram and log in first, then extension will work.

+- Save all hashtag photos with [4K Stogram](https://www.4kdownload.com/products/product-stogram) (PC, Mac and Linux)

 - Use [IFTTT](https://ifttt.com/).